aterrel/aterrel.github.com/source/vita/index.markdown

   * Scientific Computing,
   * Journal of Computational and Applied Mathematics,
   * International Journal of Computer Applications in Technology,
-  * Automated Scientific Computing, a contributed collection from Springer-Verlag, and
+  * Automated Scientific Computing, a contributed collection from Springer-Verlag,
-  * Java textbook published by Pearson Addison Wesley.
+  * Java textbook published by Pearson Addison Wesley,
+  * International Journal of High Performance Computing Applications, and
+  * Transactions on Mathematical Software.

 __Session aide__, AAAS Annual meeting, Chicago, IL, January 2009.